Learn how to make these best fermented pickles with step by step instructions. These cucumbers are pickled in brine with garlic and dill.

 Make sure the salt dissolves completely in the water.
 When the water starts boiling, remove from the heat and let it cool.

 Meanwhile, make sure the jars are sparkly clean.
 Place dill on the bottom of each jar.

-Add some pieces of onion, few garlic cloves, few mustard seeds, thyme and pickling spices.
+Add some pieces of onion, a few garlic cloves, some mustard seeds, thyme and pickling spices.

 Start adding cucumbers, leaving at least 2 inches of headspace from the rim of the jar.